-Now in its 11th year, Senior Partners for Justice has attracted nearly 1000 volunteers, including retired and practicing lawyers, seasoned family law practitioners, specialists from outside family law, new bar admittees, and retired judges.
+Now in its 16th year, Senior Partners for Justice has attracted nearly 1000 volunteers, including retired and practicing lawyers, seasoned family law practitioners, specialists from outside family law, new bar admittees, and retired judges.
 These dedicated volunteers have helped thousands of low-income individuals with legal problems they would have otherwise faced alone.
-The experienced attorneys at the core of Senior Partners have also mentored hundreds of attorneys in their VLP pro bono cases and at court-based pro bono projects.
+The experienced attorneys at the core of Senior Partners have also mentored hundreds of attorneys in their VLP pro bono cases and at court-based pro bono clinics.

 Worth a Thousand Words...

 In the first ten years of Senior Partners for Justice, a dedicated team of volunteer attorneys and law students helped thousands of low-income individuals preserve their housing, financial security, and family stability.
 Click here to see more images from the first ten years of Senior Partners for Justice.